-Tammy Parr is a Regional Director at BASIC serving the New England region.
-With over 35 years of experience working with COBRA, Tammy leverages her expertise to ensure clients and insurance brokers are fully compliant every step of the way.
+Tammy Parr is an Independent Sales Director at BASIC.
+With over 37 years of experience working with COBRA, Tammy leverages her expertise to ensure clients and insurance brokers are fully compliant every step of the way.
 Clients appreciate Tammy's extensive regulatory knowledge, which allows her to recognize and satisfy personalized needs for companies of all sizes and industries.
 Insurance brokers love working with Tammy because they know she wants the best for their clients.